 Let us compare our spectral triple with Guido-Isola's triples.
-First, our Fredholm module can not be constructed on self-similar sets on any subset in $\mathbb{R}^{n}$.
-However, our construction does not required the open set condition.
-An example of the case for a self-similar set without the open set condition is in subsection \ref{subsec:nonOSC}.
-Second, our triple and the triple in \cite{MR2238285} is not constructed on the algebra $C(K)$ of the continuous functions on $K$.
-So the functional defined by $f \mapsto \mathrm{Tr}_{\omega}(f|D_{K}|^{-p})$ is not defined on $C(K)$.
-However, our algebra $C(V_{K})$ coincides with $C(K)$ for some important examples such as the Cantor dust, the Sierpinski carpet and the Menger sponge.
-The calculation of the value $\mathrm{Tr}_{\omega}(|D_{K}|^{-p})$ for our Dirac operator is given in subsection \ref{subsec:Dixv}.
-The triple in \cite{MR3743228} is on $C(K)$, however, the Cantor dust, the Sierpinski carpet and the Menger sponge are not in the class of nested fractals.
+First, our Fredholm module can not be constructed on self-similar sets on arbitrary subsets in $\mathbb{R}^{n}$, but on $n$-cubes.
+Our construction also does not require the open set condition.
+An example of the case for a self-similar set without the open set condition is given in subsection \ref{subsec:nonOSC}.
+Second, our triple and the triple in \cite{MR2238285} are not constructed on the algebra $C(K)$ of the continuous functions on $K$.
+Our algebra $C(V_{K})$ coincides with $C(K)$ for some important examples such as the Cantor dust, the Sierpinski carpet and the Menger sponge.
+The calculation of the value $\mathrm{Tr}_{\omega}(|D_{K}|^{-p})$ for our Dirac operator is also given in subsection \ref{subsec:Dixv}.
+The triple in \cite{MR3743228} is defined on $C(K)$ for the class of nested fractals, but the examples mentioned above are not the case.